GoogleAPIorg/Google-Pub-Sub-API/README.md

 Remote Procedure Invocation - One application exposes some of its functionality so that it can be accessed remotely by other applications as a remote procedure.
 The communication occurs in real time and synchronously.

+A message is transmitted in five steps:
+ * 1. Create - The sender creates the message and populates it with data.
+ * 2. Send - The sender adds the message to a channel.
+ * 3. Deliver - The messaging system moves the message from the sender's computer to the receiver's computer, making it           available to the receiver.
+ * 4. Receive - The receiver reads the message from the channel.
+ * 5. Process - The receiver extracts the data from the message.

+Sending data to another computer is more complicated and requires data to be copied from one computer to another.
+This means that objects have to be "serialized" - they can be converted into a simple byte stream that can be sent across the network.
+Messaging takes care of this conversion so that the applications do not have to worry about it.